• Share this on:

 4. What are the prices for fresh strawberries?

 Prices for strawberries depend on the quality, origin (transport costs, local/import), production method (open field/greenhouse) and availability (supply and demand).
-Prices for local and imported (air-freighted) strawberries have different price structures and high prices in the retail do not automatically translate in higher prices for the exporter.
+Prices for local and imported (air-freighted) strawberries have different price structures.
+High prices in retail do not automatically translate to higher prices for producers.

 Price difference between origins and destinations

-Furthermore, destination can also be an influence.
-For example, import prices in Spain and Romania are generally lower, partly due to the lower cost of terrestrial import from (respectively) Morocco and Turkey.
+Destination can also be an influence.
+For example, production and import prices in Spain and Romania are generally lower, partly due to the lower cost of labour and terrestrial imports from (respectively) Morocco and Türkiye.
 Markets that are more difficult to reach or markets that require premium quality have higher import prices.
 These countries include for example Belgium, the United Kingdom, Germany and the Netherlands.

 Price breakdown